Bose-Einstein condensates and the thin-shell limit in anisotropic bubble traps: Thin-shell limit for bubble traps

+The initial idea is to introduce a parameter $\Lambda$, which controls the strength of the confinement in the direction perpendicular to the manifold.
+To this end, we simplify the notation according to $(x^{0},x^{1},x^{2})\equiv (s,x^{i})$ with $i=1,2$, so the general potential can be considered as

-where the parameter $\Lambda$ controls the strength of the confinement with the limit $\Lambda\rightarrow\infty$ corresponding to a infinitely tight potential thus defining the thin-shell limit.
-In addition, the factor $v(s,x^{i})$ must be chosen in such a way that it fulfills the requisites of being a constant at the surface of the manifold $M$ and having a vanishing first derivative with respect to $s$ for $s=0$.
-In this section, additional considerations on the definition of the thin-shell limit relating it to the geometrical distortion of the shell will be exposed.
+where the limit $\Lambda\rightarrow\infty$ corresponds to an infinitely tight potential thus defining the thin-shell limit.
+In addition, the factor $v(s,x^{i})$ does not depend on the shell thickness and must be chosen in such a way that it fulfills the requisites of being constant at the manifold $M$ and having a vanishing first derivative with respect to $s$ for $s=0$.
+Notice that due to the dimension of $\Lambda$, $v(s,x^{i})$ does not necessarily have dimension of energy.
+In this section, additional considerations on the definition of the thin-shell limit will be analyzed by relating it to the geometrical distortion of the shell.